digitalcredentials/sign-and-verify/README.md

 Locally, you need to copy `.env.example` to `.env`, which `npm run start` will pick up, to test these values.

+NOTE: the `UNLOCKED_DID` included as an example is just for your reference.
+Do not check in unlocked dids, private keys, or the equivalent.

 ## Install

 ```